hyunsik/tokamak/DESIGN.md

+# Preliminary
+This documentation mostly address the overall production design of Tokamak  rather than the implementation issues.

 # Design Goals
-* Easy to embed and interoperate general-purpose programming languages
+* Easy to embed and interoperate general-purposed programming languages
 * Look like a functional programming language which are executed across cluster nodes.
 * Basically it will be an array computing system.
 * Declarative language support and query optimization